Check back in November for details and dates for the 2023 holiday season.

-- Print a copy of the 2021 Shopper Qualifications: (English) (Spanish) (Russian)
+- Print a copy of the 2022 Shopper Qualifications (English version) (Spanish version) (Russian version)

-- Fill in and print a copy of the Family Information Form and bring it with your required documentation: (English) (Spanish & Russian EXAMPLE; use the English version)
+- Fill in and print a copy of the Family Information Form and bring it with your required documentation: (English) (Spanish & Russian EXAMPLE; fill out the English version)

 - No preregistration.
 See below.

 Christmas House provides holiday gifts for qualifying, low-income, Snohomish County families with children age 18 or younger.
 We are a privately funded charity, not a government funded program.
 To qualify to shop at Christmas House, you must provide proof that you: